Carlos Baldomir vs. Arturo Gatti: Background

 Following a lopsided loss to Floyd Mayweather Jr. in June 2005, 2-division champion Arturo Gatti made his return to boxing with a 11th-round knockout of the previously undefeated Thomas Damgaard.
 Immediately after his victory, which marked his full-time return to the welterweight division and gave him the fringe IBA welterweight title, Gatti called out newly-crowned WBC and The Ring welterweight champion Carlos Baldomir stating in his post-fight interview, "If Baldomir wants to make money and I want to win all his titles, then we should make the fight."
-Baldomir, had upset undisputed welterweight champion Zab Judah in his previous fight on January 7, 2006, and in an post-fight interview with Showtime sportscaster Jim Gray revealed that he would not give a rematch to Judah, opening up a path for Gatti.
+Baldomir, had upset undisputed welterweight champion Zab Judah in his previous fight on January 7, 2006, and in a post-fight interview with Showtime sportscaster Jim Gray revealed that he would not give a rematch to Judah, opening up a path for Gatti.

 In mid-February 2006, it was officially announced that Baldomir and Gatti would face one another on July 22 in Gatti's adopted hometown of Atlantic City, New Jersey.
 Prior to reaching the agreement with Gatti, Baldomir had been offered the chance to face unified light welterweight champion Ricky Hatton, who was looking to move up to welterweight at the time, as well as a two-fight deal with Golden Boy Promotions that would end with a fight against boxing superstar Oscar De La Hoya, but Baldomir turned down both offers in favor for a $1,400,000 payday against Gatti.